eezhee/eezhee/README.md

 # Eezhee

 A super fast and easy way to create a k3s based kubernetes cluster on a variety of public clouds.
 Currently DigitalOcean, Linode and Vultr are supported.
 All it takes is a single command and about 2 minutes and your cluster is ready to use.
-Eezhee is normally used for development, testing or for learning about kubernetes.
+Eezhee is ideal for development, testing or learning about Kubernetes.

-Eezhee will auto discover which cloud you are using and which is the closest region.
-That means all you have to do is install Eezhee and issue a single `build` command and you will have a working cluster.
-Or you can create a simple deploy file if you want to set which cloud to use, which region to build in or which version of kubernetes to install.
-Deploy files are generally cloud-agnostic so if you change cloud providers, not much has to change.
+What Eezhee does it combine the creation of a VM on the given provider and the installation of kubernetes.
+It also does things like auto discover which is the closest region and what is the current stable version of kubernetes.
+While you can just issue the `build` command and get a working cluster, you can also customize the cluster using a simple deploy file.
+This allows you to specify which region or what version of kubernetes to install.

-By default, Eezhee will install the most recent stable version of kubernetes but you can set it to install a wide variety of kubernetes versions.
-You can use the `eezhee k3s_versions` to see which versions are available.
+This is early days for Eezhee.
+There is lots more functionality I'd like to add.
+See the `roadmap` below for details

 ## Installation

-Eezhee is written in go so can be run on MacOS, Linux and Windows.
-Currently most testing has been done on an x86 MacOS so please report any issues found with the other OSs.
-I have begun testing Windows and Linux and will update this README with more details shortly.
+Eezhee is written in Go so can be run on MacOS, Linux and Windows.
+Currently most testing has been done on an x86 MacOS with just basic testing on the other OSs.
+Please report any issues found with the other OSs.

-The easiest way to install eezhee is with brew.
+On MacOS, the easiest way to install eezhee is with brew.

 ```bash
 brew tap eezhee/eezhee